 For us, we just don’t buy it.
 Sure, we sometimes get a bag of Tim’s jalapeno chips or we’ll stash a bag of Trader Joe’s orange chicken in the freezer.
 But other than that, we don’t buy bread, crackers, cookies, soda, etc. This helps us eat a little lower carb, reduce our waste, and avoid preservatives, food colorings, and additives.

 I DO recommend keeping something in your freezer for those emergency, I’m-about-to-order-pizza nights!
-One bag of frozen orange chicken doesn’t seem as wasteful as a couple styrofoam boxes, plastic utensils, and plastic-wrapped condiments.
-In my pantry guide, I actually recommend that you keep an emergency frozen pizza in your freezer at all times!
+One bag of frozen orange chicken isn’t as wasteful as a couple styrofoam boxes, plastic utensils, and plastic-wrapped condiments.

 12. Shop at discount grocery stores